Wang-Lin-boop/PPI-Miner/README.md

 Installation
 ----
 Motif-Dock needs to be installed on the Linux system.
+Webserver is available at [Motif-Dock Webserver](https://bailab.siais.shanghaitech.edu.cn/services/motif-dock).

 ## 1. Install dependent packages.
 &ensp;&ensp;a. _(Required)_ Intsall the GNU parallel, Julia and Python3.